KingRial/jquery.sugarsync/README.md

 ```

 + `selector`
-    The jQuery selector, targeting an element you'd like to use a sugarsync plugin reference
+    The jQuery selector, targeting an element you'd like to use as a sugarsync plugin reference
 + `options`
     An optional JavaScript object that you may pass if you would like to customize the experience with the plugin.
 Below is a list of properties that you may set on the options object and their respective effect.
     * `options.username`